Frequently Asked Questions

 - Access being obstructed eg. vegetation, bin placed too far from kerb, placed too close to another bin, animal attack

-It is also important to ensure that your bin can be access by the collection truck.
+It is also important to ensure that your bin can be accessed by the collection truck.
 Please follow these guidelines for correctly presenting your bin on the kerbside:

 - Bins should be no further than 1 metre from the kerb

 - Position bins so that the opening lid faces the street

 - Keep a space of 50cm between bins

 I have maggots in my bin, how can I get rid of them?